sv-data-projects/market-bulletin-graphics/readme.md

 - You are in the right place if you're trying to edit code.

 &nbsp;
-## About the waste annual reports graphics
+## About the market bulletin data graphics
-This repository contains web-based data visualisations created for use SV in a series of **Annual Waste Reports**.
+This repository contains web-based data visualisations created for use SV in an online version of the **Market Bulletin**.
 The original development of these graphics took place in 2021 by Brendan of [Little Sketches](http://littlesketch.es/)... so if something code-related breaks contact brendan@littlesketch.es.
 It is hoped that over time however, these graphics can be updated by other contributors via code changes managed in this repo.

+**In May-June 2022, these graphics were adapted for use in a digital market bulletin made from static HTML pages and published through Azure DevOps.
+That repository is developed as a private repo by SV managed through Azure DevOps**

 > **Reminder**
 >